 - 1. Existing lots of 21 hectares or greater shall be entitled a residence without rezoning, subject to the Requirements for a Residence outlined below. - 2.
 Existing lots of 4 to 21 hectares may be permitted a residence, subject to demonstration of commercial scale farming as defined above or a rezoning, and subject to the Requirements for a Residence outlined below. - 3.
-Existing lots less than 4 hectares may be permitted a residence subject to a rezoning to an agriculture small holding zone permitting one dwelling and limiting the number of nutrient units on the property, and subject to the Requirements for a Residence outlined below.
+Existing lots less than 4 hectares may be permitted a residence subject to a rezoning to an agriculture small holding zone and subject to the Requirements for a Residence outlined below and provided that agriculture or other permitted uses are not feasible or practical on the lot.